hmdc/PlanningBoardExperiments/.github/ISSUE_TEMPLATE/new-feature.md

 - [ ] Save
 - [ ] Delete this above section

 # Is feature  related to a problem?
-Please 'splain like I'm five.

 A_clear_and_concise_description_of_what_the_problem_is__Ex__I'm_always_frustrated_when__